-\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-- (e) you were an Australian resident during the period of the employment or engagement; and - (f) the payment is not exempt from income tax under the law of the foreign country; and - (g) for a period of employment-your foreign earnings from the employment are exempt from income tax under section 23AG of the Income Tax Assessment Act 1936; and - (h) for a period of engagement-your \eligible foreign remuneration from the service is exempt from income tax under section 23AF of that Act. - (2) For the purposes of subparagraph (1)(a)(ii), treat the termination of engagement on qualifying service on an approved project as including: - (a) retirement from the engagement; and - (b) cessation of the engagement because of the person's death.
+- (i) the termination of your employment in a foreign country; or - (ii) the termination of your engagement on qualifying service on an approved project (within the meaning of section 23AF of the Income Tax Assessment Act 1936), in relation to a foreign country; and - (b) it relates only to the period of that employment or engagement; and - (c) it is not a superannuation benefit; and - (d) it is not a payment of a pension or an annuity (whether or not the payment is a superannuation benefit); and - (e) you were an Australian resident during the period of the employment or engagement; and - (f) the payment is not exempt from income tax under the law of the foreign country; and - (g) for a period of employment-your foreign earnings from the employment are exempt from income tax under section 23AG of the Income Tax Assessment Act 1936; and - (h) for a period of engagement-your eligible foreign remuneration from the service is exempt from income tax under section 23AF of that Act. - (2) For the purposes of subparagraph (1)(a)(ii), treat the termination of engagement on qualifying service on an approved project as including: - (a) retirement from the engagement; and - (b) cessation of the engagement because of the person's death.